 FDU: Mustafaa Jones (G), Darian Anderson (G), Earl Potts Jr (G/F), Matt McDonald (F), Darius Stokes (F),

-FDU is now fifth in the NEC in scoring offense at 66.9 points/game with a fifth-best field goal percentage of 41.1% and third-best three-point shooting percentage of 37.1%.
-All numbers that have dropped since they last played LIU.
-They are now seventh in the NEC in offensive points per possession with 0.95 ppp.
+FDU is currently third in the NEC in scoring offense at 67 points/game with a third-best field goal percentage of 40.1% and second-best three-point shooting percentage of 37.1%.
+They are tied for third in the NEC in offensive points per possession with 0.96 ppp.
+They also currently play at the slowest tempo of any team in the NEC with 63.7 possessions per 40 minutes.
 They are patient on offense, they don’t turn the ball over much and work their way to good shots and can hit the three-ball.

 On defense, the Knights are a middle of the road defensive team.
-Opponents average 72.1 points/game and allow 1.05 points/possession which is eighth in the NEC.
-Teams this season are shooting 46.1% from the field.
-Teams have exploited the Knights inside as they have given up 52% on two-point shots but they have done a decent job guarding the three-point line, allowing just 34.6% from deep.
+Opponents average 70.5 points/game and allow 1.08 points/possession which is tied for second-worst in the NEC.
+Teams this season are shooting 47% from the field.
+Teams have exploited the Knights inside as they have given up 53.6% on two-point shots but they have done a decent job guarding the three-point line, allowing just 35.1% from deep.

-Junior forward Xavier Harris (7.5 ppg/6.1 rpg) is still the Knights’ leading rebounder.
-One player who hurt LIU on the defensive end was 6’7″ Darius Stokes who had a career-high four blocks against the Blackbirds in their last meeting.
-They also have two more freshman who are in Herenda’s main rotation with Marques Townes (8.6 ppg) who has been play well in NEC play and Earl Potts Jr. (5.1 ppg) who has been somewhat inconsistent in this five-game losing streak for the Knights.
+Junior forward Xavier Harris (7.7 ppg/6.0 rpg) is the Knights’ leading rebounder.
+They also have two more freshman who are in Herenda’s main rotation with Marques Townes (7.4 ppg) and Earl Potts Jr. (4.9 ppg) who has started the last two games for FDU.

 LIU’s Keys to the Game: